 Friday 27th March – Day 5

-You can write your sentences using a comment in Showbie or on paper.
+Complete the investigation below.
+You can post your answers as a comment in Showbie or write them on a piece of paper.

 Thursday 26th March – Day 4

 Read the comprehension pages and answer the questions beneath.
 If you log into Showbie, you can do this using the annotation tools there.

 There are three pages of questions that go from easier to more difficult: choose how spicy you want your challenge to be!

 Sing along with the counting in 10s song.